Guitar Tablature: Symbols, Notations and Abbreviations

 Staccato

-Dot over or under the note.
+Dot placed above or below the note.

 Staccato means playing notes sharply by means of shortening ringing duration of a marked note and leaving a silent gap before the next note,

-Staccato Notation
+Staccato notation

 so the rhythm remains unchanged.